- 1. Air traffic controller

 Methodology

-The primary data for this study was sourced from the Government of Canada’s Open Government Portal and from the Job Bank page.
-The focus was on occupations not requiring a university degree, ranging from a high school diploma to a college diploma.
-Our selection was based on two key criteria: a minimum Canadian median annual salary of $67,163 and a positive job outlook.
+The data for this study was sourced from the Government of Canada’s Open Government Portal and Job Bank.
+The focus was on occupations not requiring a university degree — ranging from a high school diploma to a college certificate.
+Our selection required a minimum Canadian median annual salary of $90,000 and a clear, established non-degree entry pathway.

 Limitations